Morpho-lang/morpho/help/functionals.md

 ## Integrand
 [tagintegrand]: # (integrand)

-The `integrand` method returns the contribution from each element:
+The `integrand` method returns a scalar `Field` with one value per element of the functional's grade.

+    var fld = fnl.integrand(mesh)
-    print fnl.integrand(mesh)
+    print fld[id]
     print fnl.integrand(mesh, selection)

-Evaluate a single element with the functional's default grade, or choose an explicit grade:
+Evaluate a single element as a `Float` with the functional's default grade, or choose an explicit grade:

     print fnl.integrand(mesh, id)
     print fnl.integrand(mesh, grade, id)